The Basset Hound Club of

 Each of our vehicles is equipped with at least one dog crate and we have adequate crate space to evacuate all our dogs at one time if necessary.
 Extra crates and ex-pens are also stored outside our home in storage bins.
 They might be necessary if we anticipated an extended evacuation.

 Communications in an emergency can be critical.
 Yes, we all have cell phones available to keep in touch with each other as well as others.
 But, we discovered in a recent emergency that the cell phone system was overwhelmed.
 Calls weren’t going through.
-In order for us to contact each other on our property or in vehicles if we had to evacuate we have some CB radio walkie talkies.
-They sit in a charger in our laundry room so are fully charged at all times.
-We have also added extra walkie talkies to our Emergency Kit.
+As mentioned above in order for us to contact each other on our property or in vehicles if we had to evacuate we have some CB radio walkie talkies in our Emergency Kit.
 The walkie talkies will allow us to be in constant communication with each other as we’re moving around the property and packing our vehicles.
 Once we leave they could provide vehicle to vehicle communication so that we can decide which route will be the safest and which of our evacuation locations we’ll go to.

-We are currently working on a list of things to pack in case of an emergency and we have time before we need to evacuate.
-Once we are certain that the list is complete we’ll make it available here.
-In the mean time you should start your own list.
+We continue working on a list of things to pack in case of an emergency and we have time before we need to evacuate.
+Since our situation constantly changed the list needs to be updated at least annually.
+You should start your own list.
 The links from AKC, FEMA and the CHF provided above on this page will give you ideas for your list.
 Making a list before an emergency will better prepare you for when one happens.

 Again this is only meant as an example of an emergency kit and emergency preparation.
 You may find a better way to fit your situation.
 The most important thing is to adequately prepare and practice before there is an emergency.
 We hope you never need your supplies and plan.